TooTallNate/n8.io-old/articles/setting-up-free-ssl-on-your-node-server.markdown

 ## Send the CSR to StartSSL

-Now this `ssl.csr` file that you have is what we need to send to StartSSL.
+Now this `ssl.csr` file that you have is what we need to send to [StartSSL][].
 Copy it's contents to your clipboard.
 On OS X, this works:

     $ pbcopy < ssl.csr